 This constitutes the main result of our paper.
 In \S\ref{sec:validateDMs}, we validate our proposed algorithm by comparing calculations of damped quasinormal modes using our generalization of Hatsuda's algorithm to calculations using the classic method of Leaver \cite{Leaver:1985ax}, finding good agreement.
 The algorithm requires a choice of a critical radius $r_0$ to expand around, which for uncharged fields is simply an extremum of $V(r)$, but more generally is a solution to \eqref{eq:r0extrema}.
 In \S\ref{sec:ZDMs}, we present some preliminary exploration of what happens when we make alternative choices of $r_0$.
 We find that for a critical scalar field mass, a bifurcation in the solutions for $r_0$ occurs, and near this bifurcation point our numerical method breaks down.
 On the other hand, we find indications that if we choose $r_0$ to lie inside the black hole's outer horizon, Hatsuda's method can be used to compute zero-damped modes.
+We emphasize that this is an empirical result.
+We have not analytically understood why the solution to the equation inside the black hole's outer horizon obeys the appropriate quasinormal mode boundary conditions at $r \to \infty$.
 Finally, we conclude in \S\ref{sec:outlook} by highlighting some important questions that will be the focus of future work.